 Mission Statement

-The Liberal Arts Collegium in China brings together young scholars with distinguished professors from leading American universities for deep inquiry, interdisciplinary exploration, and meaningful dialogue in an age shaped by artificial intelligence, specialization, and rapid change, cultivating wisdom, imagination, and independent thinking for a complex world.
+The Liberal Arts Collegium brings together young scholars with distinguished professors from leading American universities for deep inquiry, interdisciplinary exploration, and meaningful dialogue in an age shaped by artificial intelligence, specialization, and rapid change, cultivating wisdom, imagination, and independent thinking for a complex world.

-The Liberal Arts Collegium Summer Program at Keystone Academy Beijing 2026
+Summer Program at Keystone Academy Beijing 2026

-The Liberal Arts Collegium in China is a highly selective residential academic program held at Keystone Academy from July 21–31, 2026, bringing together exceptional high school students with distinguished professors from leading American universities, including Amherst College, for immersive, seminar-style courses, close mentorship, interdisciplinary exploration, and intellectual dialogue.
+The summer program brings together exceptional high school students with distinguished professors from leading American colleges, including Amherst College, for immersive seminar-style courses, close mentorship, interdisciplinary exploration, and sustained intellectual dialogue.

 Through small classes, office hours, deep reading, and evening workshops, students experience the rigor and spirit of a true liberal arts education in an age shaped by artificial intelligence, specialization, and rapid change.